American woodcock: Food and feeding

-Woodcocks eat mainly invertebrates, particularly earthworms (Oligochaeta), so it's been known to use worm charming methods in order to bring the worms to the surface.
+Woodcocks eat mainly invertebrates, particularly earthworms (Oligochaeta), and it has been known to use worm charming methods in order to bring the worms to the surface.
 They do most of their feeding in places where the soil is moist.
 They forage by probing in soft soil in thickets, where they usually remain well-hidden.
 Other items in their diet include insect larvae, snails, centipedes, millipedes, spiders, snipe flies, beetles, and ants.
 A small amount of plant food is eaten, mainly seeds.
 Woodcocks are crepuscular, being most active at dawn and dusk.